BayHatter/Ethereum-Token-Creation-Tool/README.md

 - Just signup at https://vercel.com/
 - Click at add project
 - Now slect Import Third-Party Git Repository →
-- Insert this project link https://github.com/BayHatter/Polygon-Token-Creation-Tool.git
+- Insert this project link https://github.com/BayHatter/Ethereum-Token-Creation-Tool.git
 - And press deploy
-- Congrats your POlygon Token Creation Tool installed on your vercel.com account
+- Congrats your Ethereum Token Creation Tool installed on your vercel.com account
 - Now you can go to domian section under project at vercel.com at link it.
 - That's it

 ## ✨ How to charge token creation fees.
 - If you want to charge token creation fees
-- Then donwload our code from https://github.com/BayHatter/Polygon-Token-Creation-Tool
+- Then donwload our code from https://github.com/BayHatter/Ethereum-Token-Creation-Tool
 - Upload into your Github repo.
-- Edit the file public/config.json and insert your POL wallet address for receiving fees.
-Also set fee in POL that you want to charge
+- Edit the file public/config.json and insert your ETH wallet address for receiving fees.
+Also set fee in ETH that you want to charge
 - Once done, go to vercel.com and deploy the project
 - You can also link your own domain name with vercel.com
 - Vercel is free for lifetime, you can also use there paid package (Optional)